Heavy chemistry

 Join a band and perform live with your peers on drums, guitar, keys, bass, or vocals.

-Everything you get with rehearsals, plus a chance to go deeper with a private instructor to hone your technical playing and develop your song list.
+Everything you get with Core, plus a chance to go deeper with a private instructor to hone your technical playing and develop your song list.

 Let’s start